juftin/hatch-pip-compile/docs/index.md

 If you're a user of the `--upgrade` / `--upgrade-package` options on `pip-compile`, these features can be enabled on this plugin using the environment variables `PIP_COMPILE_UPGRADE` and `PIP_COMPILE_UPGRADE_PACKAGE`.
-When either of these environment variables are set `hatch` will force the lockfile to be upgraded whenever the environment is activated.
+When either of these environment variables are set `hatch` will force the lockfile to be regenerated whenever the environment is activated.

 To run with `upgrade` functionality on the `default` environment: